vdurante/asp.net_n-layered_web_applications/part1/design_patterns/repository.md

 ## Consequence

+* **Separation of Concerns.** Business logic separated from data access logic.
+* **Least Knowledge Principle.** Business logic is unaware regarding how data is accessed.
 * **Operations on data are centralized.** Repositories centralize all CRUD operations, guaranteeing maintainability, readability and consistency.
 * **Increased testability.** Isolation promotes better unit testing.
 * **Caching strategy.** Data can be easily cached and managed.